ambleside cumbria lakes logo

 After the death of Her Majesty Queen Elizabeth The Queen Mother in 2002 it was announced that she had made a donation with the condition that it was to remain amount of the donation should remain anonymous until after her death.
 This collection of funding allowed the Whitehaven Museum to purchase the goblet so that it could remain in its rightful home of Whitehaven.

 But life for the 233 year old piece of glassware took a further bizarre twist.
-In 1994 the woefully poor security at Whitehaven museum was breached when theives smashed a glass case and fled down a rear fire escape with the goblet.
+In 1994 the woefully poor security at Whitehaven museum was breached when thieves smashed a glass case and fled down a rear fire escape with the goblet.
 Customs kept watch, but the valuable and so easily damaged goblet had vanished.
 That is until covert calls were made to police from the underworld.
 Possible as result of a high reward being offered the thieves had made contact.
 The goblet could be returned, unharmed, but in return for hard cash.
 The insurers were brought into secret talks.
 The culmination of this was a meeting in a Cumbrian car park as Detective Inspector Terry O'Connell had the unenviable task of handing over a briefcase containing £10,000 in untracable bank notes.
 He and curator, Harry Fancy were then handed in return a plain cardboard box.
 Inside layers of tissue paper were lifted to reveal the deep greeny glass and its gleaming enamelling.

 Informed sources said Zurich insurance paid £6,500, Copeland Council £2,500 and the Friends of the Museum made up the extra.
 Detective O'Connell said he suspected the goblet had passed through several hands, as it was so 'hot' and easily tracable.